illuminatedpast/csun-sca-processing/02-processing/02-06-description/02-06-03-reparative.md

 For guidance in the creation of inclusive description, see the [CSUN Inclusive Description Guidelines](https://nlshibata.github.io/csun-inclusive-description/) created by the CSUN University Library Reparative Description Working Group.

+When conducting reparative description work, make sure to save copies of any local or external guides referenced in the [Reparative Description folder on Box](https://mycsun.box.com/s/p8ee4r8xikfe5j9qkfd2vtzmwsqukaf4) (internal link) for future reference.

 ### Recording Changes in the Finding Aid

 Before a finding aid revision is added to the Online Archive of California, save a PDF of the unrevised finding aid to the collection’s digital case file.
 For the PDF filenaming conventions, use: CODE_Prior_ReparativeDescriptionRev. *Example: ESM_Prior_ReparativeDescriptionRev*